adoyle0/Doors/readme.md

 ### Pywalfox

-1. Install [pywalfox](https://addons.mozilla.org/en-US/firefox/addon/pywalfox/) for firefox, then open it and click the "Fetch Pywal colors" button.
+- Install [pywalfox](https://addons.mozilla.org/en-US/firefox/addon/pywalfox/) for firefox, then open it and click the "Fetch Pywal colors" button.
 You shouldn't have to touch it ever again

 ### Walogram

-1.Navigate to Settings > Chat Settings and click on choose from file 1.Toggle hidden files visibility in right click menu 1.Navigate to and double click on ~/.cache/walogram/doors.tdesktop-theme file 1.Click on keep changes
+1. Navigate to Settings > Chat Settings and click on choose from file
+1. Toggle hidden files visibility in right click menu
+1. Navigate to and double click on ~/.cache/walogram/doors.tdesktop-theme file
+1. Click on keep changes